alcesleo/git-101/slides.md

 ```

 Note:
-- `git diff` will only work if it has a previous commit
+- Make a mistake with `git commit "Stuff"`, this error is very unclear

 ---